-If you applied to one of Darden’s MBA programs (Full-Time MBA, Executive MBA, etc.) in the 2020-21 admissions cycle and are planning to reapply, we are thrilled to highlight a few tips for you as you approach this year’s application process.
-We tremendously value candidates who remain interested in our program across admissions cycles, and many of our current students applied to Darden a couple times before gaining admission.
+If you applied to one of Darden’s MBA programs (Full-Time, Executive or Part-Time MBA) in a past admissions cycle and are planning to re-apply, here are a few tips as you approach this year’s application process.
+We value candidates who remain interested in our program across admissions cycles, and many of our current students are re-applicants.

-Executive Director of Admissions Dawna Clarke and Director of Admissions Katherine Alford hosted a webinar specifically for re-applicants on 3 August.
-View the recording here.
+Executive Director of Admissions, Dawna Clarke, and Director of Admissions, Katherine Alford, hosted a webinar specifically for re-applicants.
+View the recording here:

-If you submitted an application in our 2020-2021 admissions cycle, can easily copy your application to the current admissions cycle.
-To request this action, please submit the Reapplicant Request Form.
+If you submitted an application in a past admissions cycle, you can easily copy your application to the current admissions cycle.
+To request this action, please submit the Re-applicant Request Form.

-Although we generally encourage candidates to apply when they feel like they can put together a strong application, however, if you applied in one of our later rounds last year, we recommend targeting an earlier deadline this year.
+We encourage candidates to apply when they feel like they can put together a strong application.
+But, if you applied in one of our later rounds last year, we recommend targeting an earlier deadline this year.

+As we move from round to round, competition increases as our class begins to take shape.
 By applying earlier, you will ensure you are submitting your materials at a time when we have more seats available.
-As we move from round to round, our class begins to shape and competition typically increases.
-In addition, for applicants for whom a scholarship decision will be an important part of their MBA decision, we generally have more scholarship money to award earlier in the cycle than later.
+If a scholarship decisions will be an important part of your MBA decision, we generally have more scholarship money to award earlier in the cycle.

 Strengthening Your Application

-Our Admissions Committee will expect you to have taken steps to strengthen your candidacy since you last applied, and it is better to take a little more time to finalize your materials so you can do this important work than rushing to apply early.
+Our Admissions Committee will expect you to have taken steps to strengthen your candidacy since you last applied.
+While it is encouraged you try for an earlier round, take time finalizing your materials without rushing.
 The more thoughtful and reflective you can be through this process the better.
-You will ensure you are putting yourself in a position to submit your best possible application.

 Did you know?
 You can choose a prior recommender as this new recommender, but they will need to submit a new recommendation – including a new ratings grid and responses to the question prompts.

-Even if a reapplicant previously interviewed with Darden, a new interview would be required to be eligible for an offer of admission in the new cycle.
+Even if a re-applicant previously interviewed with Darden, a new interview is required to be eligible for an offer of admission in the new cycle.

-If you interviewed previously, as with the other aspects of the application process, we encourage you to reflect on this experience.
-If you are invited to interview again, is there anything you would do differently?
-While our interviews are conversational in nature, they are only 30-35 minutes in duration, and we find that practice and preparation can really pay dividends.
+If you interviewed previously, reflect on your experience.
+If you are invited to interview again, what would you do differently?
+While our interviews are conversational in nature, they are only 30-35 minutes in duration, and we find that practice and preparation pays dividends.

-As a reapplicant, you have already been through our application process at least once, and you have already done a lot of important work as you think about an MBA, Darden and your post-MBA goals.
-However, the more reflective and objective you can be as you approach reapplying, the more you can be sure you are giving yourself every chance to put together the strongest application possible.
+As a re-applicant, you have already done a lot of important work.
+The more reflective and objective you can be as you approach re-applying, the more you can ensure you are giving yourself every chance to put together the strongest application possible.

 Be sure to consult the Latest News regularly for the most updated news releases and media hits.
 Check out faculty thought leadership published on Ideas to Action.
 And stay connected with us via social media: Facebook, Instagram, LinkedIn, Twitter, WeChat.